 - Al Rafisah Dam – lake, play areas, picnic areas, nature, ducks, pedalos, kayaks, etc starting from 30 dhs.

 - Kalba Corniche Park

-- Kayaking – Ajman Marina, RAK, KIte Beach UAQ, Khor Kalba
+- Kayaking and other water sports – Ajman Marina, RAK, KIte Beach UAQ, Khor Kalba

 - Al Majaz Waterfront – restaurants and cafes, more happening 4pm onwards – mini golf, splash park, boats, car rides (pretend old style cars), multiple play areas, jogging track, park

 - Al Qasba Canal – restaurants and cafes, paid play areas, occasional festivals